Lion's Mane (H. erinaceus) is reputed and studied for supporting brain function and neurotropic potential.

-ENRICHD Lion's Mane is a 10:1 extract whereby the extraction process was conducted using purified water–this is very important.
+ENRICHD Lion's Mane is a 10:1 DUAL extract whereby the extraction process was conducted using both the purified water AND the alcohol extract this is very important for the nurotrophic properties.

 HOW TO DRINK LION'S MANE - In hot water - Add to your coffee - Add to your hot chocolate - Add to your smoothie or even sprinkle on your cereal

 HOW DOES LION'S MANE MUSHROOM TASTE?
 Lion's mane is a malty, broth-like taste, and can be either enjoyed either sweet or savory.
 I personally love it on it's own in hot water, added smoothies (even soup).